Brumalia/Brumalia/README.md

 # Brumalia

-Brumalia is a container package and installer for the [Winter](https://wintercms.com) Content Management System, designed to make installation/deployment of a WinterCMS website quick and easy.
+Brumalia is a container package and installer for [WinterCMS](https://wintercms.com), designed to make installation/deployment of a WinterCMS website quick and easy.

 ## Requirements
 * Docker and Docker Compose (installer will attempt to install these if missing)